 Proper Sealing and Finishing

-- Apply sealants to prevent water damage.
+- Apply sealants to prevent water damage, especially on standard-grade board.

 - Use underlayment when installing particle board beneath carpet or vinyl.